-- (B) Any applicable step-up is applied on the Contract Anniversary, which is August 8 of each year - Any applicable withdrawal is assumed to occur one time per year on October 8.
-For purposes of this example, we selected October 8 as the assumed date of withdrawals.
-Since withdrawals may be made throughout the year, we hoped to accurately demonstrate the effect on the contract values by using a random date other than the Contract Anniversary and January 1t, which are the two key dates in the GLWB Rider calculations. () - The hypothetical Account Value on the Contract Anniversary and on the date of the withdrawal includes deduction of all separate account charges and is before any withdrawal.
-0 - The first calendar year begins on August 8, the Contract Date.
+(B) Any applicable step-up is applied on the Contract Anniversary, which is August 8 of each year.

+(D) The hypothetical Account Value on the Contract Anniversary and on the date of the withdrawal includes deduction of all separate account charges and is before any withdrawal.

+The first calendar year begins on August 8, the Contract Date.
 On this day, the Benefit Base (\$100,000) is set equal to the initial premium (\$100,000).
-Since the LPA is not available until the LPA Eligibility Date, the Withdrawal Percentage and the LPA are not applicable.
-(E) - In calendar year 2, the Benefit Base increases to \$103,610 because the hypothetical Account Value on the Contract Anniversary (\$103,610) is larger than the Benefit Base (\$100,000).
+Since the LPA is not available until the LPA Eligibility Date, the Withdrawal Percentage and the LPA are not applicable. $\widehat{\mathbb{H}}$

+(F) In calendar year 2, the Benefit Base increases to \$103,610 because the hypothetical Account Value on the Contract Anniversary (\$103,610) is larger than the Benefit Base (\$100,000).
 In calendar year 3, the Benefit Base again increases to the Account Value, because the Account Value on the Contract Anniversary is larger than the Benefit Base.
-In calendar years 4 and later, the Benefit always larger than the Account Value on the Contract Ánniversary, and thus is not stepped up. ( - the Nonguaranteed Withdrawal amount multiplied by the greater of 1.0 or the ratio of the Benefit Base to the Account Value, where both values are calculated immediately before the Nonguaranteed Withdrawal.
-It is calculated as follows: In calendar year 3, a Nonguaranteed Withdrawal in the amount of \$10,000 is taken.
-The Adjusted Nonguaranteed Withdrawal amount 9 - \$10,000 (Nonguaranteed Withdrawal amount) x the greater of 1.0 and 0.9935 (\$106,597 Benefit Base divided by \$107,299 Account Value) = \$10,000 (Adjusted Nonguaranteed Withdrawal amount).
+In calendar years 4 and later, the Benefit Base is always larger than the Account Value on the Contract Anniversary, and thus is not stepped up.

+- (G) In calendar year 3, a Nonguaranteed Withdrawal in the amount of \$10,000 is taken.
+The Adjusted Nonguaranteed Withdrawal amount multiplied by the greater of 1.0 or the ratio of the Benefit Base to the Account Value, where both values are calculated immediately before the Nonguaranteed Withdrawal.
+It is calculated as follows: - \$10,000 (Nonguaranteed Withdrawal amount) x the greater of 1.0 and 0.9935 (\$106,597 Benefit Base divided by \$107,299 Account Value) = \$10,000 (Adjusted Nonguaranteed Withdrawal amount).